-- Restricts the use of fees collected, including interest, to only necessary and reasonable costs incurred by PSAPs for the following uses:

-- Implementation of 911 services;

-- Purchase of 911 equipment and upgrades;
+- Restricts the use of fees collected, including interest, to only necessary and reasonable costs incurred by PSAPs for the following uses: - Implementation of 911 services; - Purchase of 911 equipment and upgrades; - o Maintenance and license fees for 911 equipment;

-- Maintenance and license fees for 911 equipment; - Training of personnel; - Monthly recurring charges billed by service suppliers; - Installation, service establishment, and non-recurring start-up charges billed by the service supplier; - Charges for capital improvements and equipment or other physical enhancements to the 911 system; and - The original acquisition and installation of road signs designed to aid in the delivery of emergency service. - Disallows expenditures from fee moneys to lease, construct, expand, acquire, remodel, renovate, repair, furnish, or make improvements to buildings or similar facilities.
-In addition, the bill disallows expenditures to purchase subscriber radio equipment; - Requires PSAPs to report their expenditures from 911 fee moneys annually to the 911 Coordinating Council and for the Council to include detailed reports of those expenditures in the Council's annual report to the Legislature's utilities committees; and - Requires PSAPs that are found to have spent 911 fee moneys on unauthorized uses to repay those funds plus 10 percent to the LCPA for deposit in the 911 State Grant Fund.
-The bill sets out due process protections for those PSAPs.
+- Training of personnel; - Monthly recurring charges billed by service suppliers; - Installation, service establishment, and nonrecurring start-up charges billed by the service supplier; - Charges for capital improvements and equipment or other physical enhancements to the 911 system; and - The original acquisition and installation of road signs designed to aid in the delivery of emergency service. - Disallows expenditures from fee moneys to lease, construct, expand, acquire, remodel, renovate, repair, furnish, or make improvements to buildings or similar facilities.
+In addition, the bill disallows expenditures to purchase subscriber radio equipment.